 The Captain's sash has a unique design, but it is nonetheless unknown whether Kirk's knot placement is actually due to his rank, or a consequence of his choice of uniform.

 It is therefore debatable on which side a Mirror Universe Captain would tie his sash when donning a command gold service uniform.
-The author would be inclined to argue for standard left-side placement: STAR TREK as a series establishes a precedent that the captain's insignia is always placed according to his uniform style.
+The author would argue for standard left-side placement: STAR TREK as a series establishes a precedent that the captain's insignia is always placed according to his uniform style.

 The majority of sashes in “Mirror, Mirror” [2x10] were likely made identical in width, despite the appearance of variety throughout the episode.